-Syracuse upsets No. 8 Florida State 90-89 in overtime
+Syracuse tops No. 8 Florida St 90-89 in OT with 0.08 seconds

 SYRACUSE, N.Y.
+(AP) — Syracuse forward Emily Engstler spent much of Thursday night’s game against No. 8 Florida State in foul trouble and on the Orange bench.
+All it took was one remarkable play to brighten the moment and send coach Quentin Hillsman into a frenzy.

-(AP) — Emily Engstler hit the winning layup at the overtime buzzer and Syracuse upset previously unbeaten No. 8 Florida State 90-89 on Thursday night.
+Engstler hit the winning layup at the overtime buzzer on an inbound play with eight-tenths of a second left and Syracuse upset the previously unbeaten Seminoles 90-89.
+The basket came off a perfect pass from Teisha Hyman, her only assist of the game.

+“Teisha threw a really good pass and everybody played their role really well,” Engstler said.
+“I jumped and I said ‘I hope to God this goes in’ and it went in.
+It was so simple, but it was literally the only play we could have ran to score that basket.
+So I was like, all right, let’s do it.

+“I practice that so much that I should make that every single time I take it.
+He (Hillsman) chose me because I do it a lot.
+It was a good choice.”

-Engstler’s basket came off an inbound pass from Teisha Hyman.
-It answered a score by FSU’s Kiah Gallespie that put the Seminoles up 89-88 with sixth-tenths of a second left.
+Engstler’s basket answered one by FSU’s Kiah Gillespie that had put the Seminoles up 89-88 with less than a second left, turning and pivoting between two defenders for the score.

+Hillsman then drew up a play for Engstler, who had seen limited playing time because she was hit with four fouls.

+Syracuse guard Kiara Lewis ran toward the backcourt to draw out Engstler’s defender, and Engstler used a screen to cut to the basket and banked in the layup.
+ESPN made the feat No. 1 on its list of Top 10 plays.

 Lewis paced the Orange (7-6, 1-1 Atlantic Coast Conference) with 21 points and Gabrielle Cooper added 14.
 Engstler and Digna Strautmane each had 12 for the Orange.